cgoncalves94/multi_agent_system/README.md

 # Multi-Agent System

-A Multi-agent system implementing RAG (Retrieval-Augmented Generation) and Research capabilities using LangGraph.
+A multi-agent system that uses a combination of RAG, research, summarization, and diagram generation to answer questions.

 ## Features (WIP)